YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 </details>

-As we said above, a star is characterized by its intrinsic luminosity $L$, which is how much energy it is releasing into space per unit of time.
+As such, in order to be bright, a star has to be hot and/or large.
+It is possible to imagine a star which is as bright as the sun, but much smaller, as long as it is hotter.
+For exemple, as star of radius two times smaller than the sun $(R/2)$ would have to be $\sqrt[\textstyle4]{4}\sim 40\%$ hotter -- i.e. going from $\sim 5700$ K to $\sim 8000$ K of surface temperature -- in order to keep the same luminosity.
+With the same logic, it is also possible to have the same luminosity with a cooler but larger star.
+Some giant stars, as Betelgeuse can thus be extremely bright ($\sim 100 000  L_{\odot}$) while having a relatively low temperature ($\sim 3500$ K), by being incredibely large ($\sim1000 R_{\odot}$) (Here and in the rest of this work, the index $\odot$ indicates that the value are those of the sun).

+When observed from a distance $d$, the star appears dimmer, because its energy dilutes into space.
+The received flux $F$ at a distance $d$, that is the energy received from the star by unit time and surface, is given by

 $$ F = \frac{L}{4\pi d^2}$$

-You will recognize here the surface of a sphere $4\pi d^2$, which means that while the radiation of a star is emitted into space, the total energy emitted is diluted -- and equally distributed -- over a sphere of radius $d$ centered on the star.
+You can recognize here the surface of a sphere $4\pi d^2$, which means that while the radiation of a star is emitted into space, the total energy emitted is diluted -- and equally distributed -- over a sphere of radius $d$ centered on the star.
 Hence, as stated earlier, the brightness of a star is indeed linked to its radius, its temperature as well as it's distance to us

 $$ F = \frac{\sigma R^2 T^4}{d^2}$$